djarnis73/jpa-table-backed-enum/readme.md

 So after some experimentation I managed to define an enum as an entity.

-One of the key points is the EnumAsEntityInterceptor, which deals with instantiation, since an enum does not have a constructor
+One of the key points is the EnumAsEntityInterceptor, which deals with instantiation, since an enum does not have a constructor.